open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ### Limitations

 1. Functions and classes cannot be defined in the configuration file.
-2. The configuration file name must comply with the naming convention of python modules, which can only contain letters, numbers, and underscores, and cannot start with a number.
+2. The configuration file name must comply with the naming convention of Python modules, which can only contain letters, numbers, and underscores, and cannot start with a number.
-3. When importing variables from the base configuration file, such as `from ._base_.alpha import beta`, the `alpha` here must be the module (module) name, i.e., a python file, rather than the package (package) name containing `__init__.py`.
+3. When importing variables from the base configuration file, such as `from ._base_.alpha import beta`, the `alpha` here must be the module (module) name, i.e., a Python file, rather than the package (package) name containing `__init__.py`.
 4. Importing multiple variables simultaneously in an absolute import statement, such as `import torch, numpy, os`, is not supported.
 Multiple import statements need to be used instead, such as `import torch; import numpy; import os`.

 ### Migration Guide

-To migrate from a pure text-style configuration file to a pure python-style configuration file, the following rules must be followed:
+To migrate from a pure text style configuration file to a pure Python style configuration file, the following rules must be followed:

 1. Replace the string type with the specific class:

    - If the code does not depend on the type field being a string, and no special processing is done on the type field, the string type of the type field can be replaced with the specific class, and the class should be imported at the beginning of the configuration file.
    - If the code depends on the type field being a string, the code needs to be modified, or the original string format of the type should be retained.

 2. Rename the configuration file.
-The configuration file name must comply with the naming convention of python modules, which can only contain letters, numbers, and underscores, and cannot start with a number.
+The configuration file name must comply with the naming convention of Python modules, which can only contain letters, numbers, and underscores, and cannot start with a number.

 3. Remove scope-related configurations.
-Pure python-style configuration files no longer need to use scope to call modules across libraries, and modules can be directly imported.
+Pure Python style configuration files no longer need to use scope to get modules across libraries, and modules can be directly imported.
 For compatibility reasons, we still set the `default_scope` parameter of the Runner to `mmengine`, and users need to manually set it to `None`.

 4. For modules that have aliases in the registry, replace their aliases with their corresponding real modules.
 The following is a table of commonly used alias replacements: